-After a forced break due to the confinement, part of the mixology world is taking its shakers out once again to delight guests.
+After a forced break due to the lockdown, part of the mixology world is taking its shakers out once again to delight guests.
 Everyone is adapting to the health regulations in force and a strong trend is beginning to emerge: the cocktail is now on the pavement, to take away.
 Let’s take a look.

 Social Distancing and Cocktails to Go

-• The temporary closure of restaurants and bars during the COVID 19 crisis has shaken up consumer codes somewhat.
+• The temporary closure of restaurants and bars during the COVID-19 crisis has shaken up consumer codes somewhat.
 Among the trends that are emerging, takeaway seems to be a niche that satisfies food lovers in search of gourmet pleasures.
 Social distancing is respected, so what more could one ask for?

 • With the arrival of summer, the takeaway formula has a bright future ahead of it.
 Cocktails can be sipped in parks, during a walk or just at home.
-Draught beer is no longer the take away star.
+Draught beer is no longer the takeaway star.

 • Pre-Batched Cocktails (i.e. cocktails partly or totally prepared in advance) allow us to meet the need for fast service without neglecting the preparation quality.
 In fact, the most sophisticated cocktails lend themselves very well to batch preparation.
 Precise measurements of alcohol and other components of the beverage can be carefully planned, as can the storage temperature.